 - a.
-Create an environment promoting and supporting student success using leadership, advocacy and collaboration - Use data to identify how school, district and state educational policies, procedures and practices support and/or impede student success - c.
-Use data to demonstrate a need to address systemic barriers in areas such as course enrollment patterns; access; achievement, opportunity and/or information gaps - d.
+Act as a systems change agent to create an environment promoting and supporting student success - Use data to identify how school, district and state educational policies, procedures and practices support and/or impede student success - Use data to demonstrate a need for systemic change in areas such as course enrollment patterns; access; achievement, opportunity and/or information gaps - d.
 Develop and implement a plan to address personal and/or institutional resistance to change to better support student success